 Traverse firewalls securely by creating a TCP tunnel using Nabto Edge – which can transmit via an HTTP request/response protocol.
 Learn more here.

 WebSocket was initially developed back in 2011 as part of the HTML5 initiative.
-Via a single TCP connection, messages can be sent between the client and the server.
+WebSocket allows messages to be sent between the client and the server via a single TCP connection.

-Like CoAp, WebSocket’s standard connectivity protocol helps simplify many of the complexities and difficulties involved in the management of connections and bi-direction communication on the internet.
+Like CoAp, WebSocket has a standard connectivity protocol that helps simplify many of the complexities and difficulties involved in the management of connections and bi-directional communication on the internet.